 HUMAN RICKSHAW 2010, PERFORMANCE

-A tourist pays a human rickshaw driver to ferry him around Chaplin Square, central Kolkata.
-He films the man from the comfort of his seat.
-When they return to the start, the tourist and driver switch place and the journey begins again.
+A tourist pays a human rickshaw driver to ferry him around Chaplin Square, Kolkata.
+He films the driver from the comfort of his seat.
+When they return to the start, tourist and driver switch place and the journey begins again.

 - - -